Disability Program Services

 When you donate to Arts for All, you share in the J’s service pledge to create community based on Jewish values by offering the highest quality programs and services to all people of all ages.
 As a 501 (c)(3) organization, donations made to Arts for All via the Tucson J are tax deductible.

-Contact Charlie Paige, Director of Disability Program Services, with questions and inquiries.
+Contact Missi Alston, Director of Arts For All, with questions and inquiries.

 Taglit and Arts for All are a Division of Developmental Disabilities (DDD) vendor and accept adults who are registered with the DDD.
 Those who are not with DDD may pay privately.
 Contact the email@example.com for private pay pricing.